 If you want to gaze in wonder at the Milky Way…

-hunt for star clusters or connect the dots of constellations, Utah is the place to be.
+hunt for star clusters or connect the dots of constellations, stargazing in Utah’s parks is the place to be.

 The best stargazing in Utah can be found in national and state parks all over the state.
 How many dark sky parks are in Utah?
 The latest count is 14, with more to come since Utah State Parks launched a Dark Sky Initiative to add another 10 parks to the list.

 What are Dark Sky Parks and How Many Are There?

 If you’re wondering what Dark Sky Parks are, they’re parks with a certification that can only be attained once the park meets certain specifications.
 To be classified as a Dark Sky Park, the park must have excellent stewardship of the night sky by making efforts to preserve and protect its dark sites.
 As of August 2019, there are over 120 certified International Dark Sky Places (IDSP).

 Here are the best places to go Stargazing in Utah

 The Colorado River is just one of the rivers that shape the Canyonlands National Park.
 Wind your way through tons of canyons while you observe the buttes before you stargaze.
 Drink in the fresh air and take in the milky white stars radiating brightly in an area that sometimes feels like you’re in the middle of nowhere.

 Capitol Reef National Park